 Good health and wellness are critical to being successful during your college years and beyond.
-Wellness means overall well-being; and there are eight dimensions of wellness to consider.
-Incorporating aspects of the eight dimensions of wellness, such as eating healthy foods, forming strong relationships, exercising often, and getting enough sleep into your daily habits give you the capacity to be excel at Oberlin.
+Wellness means overall well-being and there are eight dimensions of wellness to consider.
+Incorporating aspects of the eight dimensions of wellness daily, such as eating healthy foods, forming strong relationships, exercising often, and getting enough sleep can give you the capacity to excel at Oberlin.

-The Eight Dimensions of Wellness are also intricately linked; for instance, good physical wellness improves emotional wellness.
-Poor financial wellness can have a negative impact of many of the other dimensions.
-It’s important to be intentional in addressing all of the dimensions and to strive to not prioritize one over another.
+The eight dimensions of wellness are also intricately linked; for instance, good physical wellness improves emotional wellness.
+Poor financial wellness can have a negative impact on many of the other dimensions.
+It’s important to be intentional in addressing all of the dimensions and not to prioritize one over another.